American Forts: West

 Plaza de España

-The colonial Spanish administative area, later the U.S. Navy headquarters and Japanese miltary headquarters.
-The original palace was destroyed in 1944.
-The Guam Insular Guard made their last stand here before the American surrender to the Japanese on December 10, 1941.
+The Spanish colonial administrative area, later the U.S. Navy headquarters and Japanese miltary headquarters.
+The Governor's Palace, which had been rebuilt in 1885, was destroyed by American bombardment in July 1944.
+The Guam Insular Guard had made their last stand here before the American surrender to the Japanese on December 10, 1941.
+Still surviving are an arched gate (former entrance to the now-gone arsenal building), a portion of the compound walls, tha Azotea (an open-air terrace porch on the rear of the palace), and the so-called Chocolate House.

 Fort Santa Agueda

-Also known as Fort Apugan.
-This is the only surviving Spanish fort in the city.
-Used by the Japanese as an AA battery.
+Also known as Fort Apugan in some sources.
+This was a seven or ten-gun rectangular stone fort that protected the Governor's Palace and Fort San Raphael.
+This is the only surviving Spanish fort within the city, although only partially.
+After about 1820 or so the fort was used only for military storage.
+Became a U.S. Navy signal station in 1900.
+Became a Naval Government Park in 1933.
+Used by the Japanese as an AA battery site.
 Located on Route 7 next to the Government House and Latte Stone Park.

 Adelup